 Front Load Washer

 As the name suggests, front load washers have a door at the front side through which you have to put clothes.

 You can not put extra clothes in between the cycle as water will spill out of the machine.
-However, some front-loading washing machines in the market allow you to put clothes in between the cycle.
+However, some front-loading washing machines allow you to put clothes in between the cycle.

-One of the key problems with the front load washing machine is that you need to bend down a little bit to put clothes into the washer.
-So those who have back pain issues may find the front loading washer a big problem.
+One of the main problems with the front load washing machine is that you need to bend down a bit to put clothes into the washer.
+Those who have back pain issues may find the front loading washer a big problem.

 - Better wash performance

 - Consume less water